Sally Gabori

-Mirdidingkingathi Juwarnda Sally Gabori (1924 – 11 February 2015) was an Aboriginal Australian artist who at age 81 began painting in an abstract-like style she developed to represent her Country, on the south side of Bentinck Island in Queensland, Australia.
+Mirdidingkingathi Juwarnda Sally Gabori (circa 1924 – 11 February 2015) was an Aboriginal Australian artist who at age 81 began painting in an abstract-like style she developed to represent her Country, on the south side of Bentinck Island in Queensland, Australia.

 She represented Australia in the 55th Venice Biennale of 2013, and her works are held in the permanent collections of the Musée du Quai Branly, Paris; the National Gallery of Australia; all of the Australian state galleries, and others.

 Early life

 Gabori was born c.1924 at Mirdidingki on the south side of Bentinck Island, the largest island in the South Wellesley Group in the southern Gulf of Carpentaria, Queensland.
 As a young woman she lived a traditional lifestyle on Bentinck Island, largely uninfluenced by Europeans.
 She gathered food, including shellfish, from the complex system of stone fish traps her people had built in the shallows around the island.
 She helped to build and maintain the stone walls of the fish traps, was an adept maker of string, and weaver of dillybags and coolamons, and a respected singer of Kaiadilt songs, which tell of the close ties her people had with their country.

 Gabori's tribal name is Mirdidingkingathi Juwarnda.
 Juwarnda' means "dolphin", her totemic sign, and Mirdidingkingathi means "born at Mirdidingki", in her country on the south side of Bentinck Island.
 The English name Gabori comes from her husband Pat Gabori, and is a corruption of his birthplace name, Kabararrjingathi.

 Severe drought in 1942–45 and a cyclone in 1948 made Bentinck Island uninhabitable, and Presbyterian missionaries moved the entire Kaiadilt people to nearby Mornington Island, the biggest island in the South Wellesley group.
 The missionaries started moving the people during the 1940s, when there were fewer than 100 Kaiadilt people living on the island.
 They separated the children from their parents and placed into separate dormitories for boys and girls, while their parents built humpies around the mission.
 The final relocation in 1948 was spurred by the pollution of the islanders' water supply by seawater.

 A small outstation was established on Bentinck Island in 1986 and some Kaiadilt people returned.
 Gabori did not return with them because her husband was too frail, but was able to visit occasionally.